useEffect hook

 where,

-contains the code for the side effect you want to perform.dependencies
+callbackcontains the code for the side effect you want to perform.dependenciesis an optional dependency array that contains values thatuseEffecthook depends on.

 Without dependency array